-Recipient of the first Pulitzer Prize ever awarded to a Mexican-American journalist, Galvez was the first Mexican-American photographer of the Los Angeles Times.
+After graduating with a degree in journalism from the University of Arizona, Galvez was employed as staff photographer at the Arizona Daily Star.
+He then went on to become the first Mexican-American photographer for the Los Angeles Times.
+In 1984 while at the Times, Galvez was a member of a team of Chicanos who received a Pulitzer Prize for community service, the first Chicanos to do so.
 Galvez served as senior photo editor for Americanos, a multi-media exhibition led by Edward James Olmos.
-In 2000, he published his first book, Vatos, a collaboration with esteemed poet Luis Alberto Urrea.
+In 2000, he published his first book, Vatos, in collaboration with poet Luis Alberto Urrea.
 In Beloved Land: An Oral History of Mexican Americans in Southern Arizona (2004), Galvez and oral historian Patricia Martin explored the lives of Mexican pioneer ranchers in the American Southwest.

 Anna Everetts, firstname.lastname@example.org, (610) 328-7750

-Academic Departments & Programs, Intercultural Center, Lang Center, Lecture/Talk/ Reading/ Panel, Library, Off-Campus Study Office, Public Events
+Academic Departments & Programs, Intercultural Center, Lecture/Talk/ Reading/ Panel, Library, Off-Campus Study Office, Public Events

-The Philadelphia School District's Financial Crisis from an Economist's PerspectiveJohn Caskey, Professor of Economics,Swarthmore College
+The Philadelphia School District's Financial Crisis from an Economist's PerspectiveJohn Caskey, Professor of EconomicsSwarthmore Collegehttp://swatdiscussiongroup.wordpress.com/about-2/

 Mary Carr, email@example.com, 610-957-6132